From real-time calibrations to smart HV tuning for FAIR: Results

 \section{Results}

 In our previous work~\cite{Kladov:2025cul} we demonstrated the feasibility of the approach, producing very fast predictions with accuracy comparable to the offline calibration used for training.
-Here, to compare different models and evaluate performance quantitatively, we use the following metrics: Root Mean Square Error (RMSE), where each entry is normalized by the target error; Precision, which measures the shifts between adjacent predictions relative to the shifts of the target values and directly reflects the level of overfitting; Robustness, defined as the increase in RMSE on the test dataset; and Latency, i.e. the time required for a single forward pass.
+Here, to compare different models and evaluate performance quantitatively, we use the following metrics: Root Mean Square Error (RMSE), where the differences between the predicted and target values are normalized by the target errors, and the averaging goes over all entries in the dataset; Precision, which measures the shifts between adjacent in time predictions relative to the shifts of the target values and directly reflects the level of overfitting; Robustness, defined as the increase in RMSE on the test dataset; and Latency, i.e. the time required for a single forward pass.

-With the recently developed methods and upgrades, it was possible to train various architectures to yield similar performance, while previously a complex graph convolutional network was needed.
+With the recently developed methods and upgrades, it was possible to train various architectures to yield similar performance, while previously a graph convolutional network was needed to reach performance competitive to the offline calibration.
 Typical values achieved for all models are the following: RMSE $\approx$ 1.5$\sigma$, precision $\approx$ 60\%, and robustness $\approx$ 10\% for a period of five days after the training dataset ended.
 These results indicate that the network does not overfit even without explicit L2 regularization, although the predictions are still somewhat less accurate than the offline calibration.
 However, a closer inspection suggests that the errors of the offline calibration itself are likely underestimated.
 Within this framework, we compared different fully connected networks, two versions of graph-convolutional LSTMs (spatial and Chebyshev convolutions) and transformers.
 The transformer model performed worst due to the complexity of the attention mechanism and the associated difficulties in hyperparameter tuning.